Code-Institute-Submissions/tshirts/README.md

 ## User stories:
 * As a user I want to be able to create an account
 * As a user I want to be able to pick the shirt of my choose, edit and delete it from/or in the cart.
-* As a user I want to view all available shirts and the price.
+* As a user I want to view all available cloths and the price.
 * As a user I want to be able to vote on other user’s videos as well as them with my videos
 * As a user I want be able to leave a review and rating
 * As a user I want to be able to log out of my account